Zavvi: Administration

 In December 2008, The Daily Telegraph reported that Zavvi was seeking help from the Virgin Group to guarantee millions of pounds worth of its stock payments to Woolworths' Entertainment UK (EUK) as EUK had entered into administration.
-The Times reported that Ernst & Young may step in if Zavvi could not pay EUK the value of the stock which amounted to a £106 million debt.
-Zavvi was forced to shut down its internet operations, as it entered into talks with EUK and Deloitte & Touche, EUK's administrators.
-A spokesman for Virgin, said that a deal had been done with the administrators of Woolworths who accepted £40 million to settle the debt.
+The Times reported that Ernst & Young might step in if Zavvi could not pay EUK the value of the stock which amounted to a £106 million debt.
+Zavvi was forced to shut down its online operations as it entered into talks with EUK and Deloitte & Touche, EUK's administrators.
+A spokesman for Virgin said that a deal had been done with the administrator of Woolworths, which accepted £40 million to settle the debt.
 On 8 December 2008, Zavvi suspended its sale of gift cards citing the problems with its supplier, EUK, as the cause.

 On 24 December 2008, the Zavvi UK group went into administration owing to the loss of its supplier as the company was unable to source stock.
 Zavvi had attempted to buy supplies from alternative suppliers but experienced difficulties in obtaining favourable credit terms or acceptable prices.
-This placed pressure on the company's working capital and when quarterly rents were due, approximately £13 million, on 25 December 2008, the directors were unable to meet their creditor liabilities.
+This placed pressure on the company's working capital and when quarterly rents of approximately £13 million were due on 25 December 2008, the directors were unable to meet their creditor liabilities.

-Ernst & Young LLP were appointed administrators, and Zavvi continued to trade as a buyer was sought.
-Zavvi Guernsey was liquidated, while Zavvi Ireland was not at the time subject to any formal insolvency proceedings.
+Ernst & Young LLP was appointed administrator, and Zavvi continued to trade while a buyer was sought.
+Zavvi Guernsey was liquidated, but Zavvi Ireland was not at the time subject to any formal insolvency proceedings.
 At the time of administration, Zavvi had 114 stores in the UK and 11 in Ireland, employing 2,363 permanent staff and 1,052 temporary staff.
-All stores opened as normal on Boxing Day / St Stephen's Day, 26 December, for the normal post-Christmas sale.
+All stores opened as normal on Boxing Day / Saint Stephen's Day, 26 December, for the normal post-Christmas sale.
 Zavvi Ireland entered liquidation in January 2009.
 On 13 January, Zavvi Entertainment Group Limited entered administration.

 In January 2009, HMV revealed that it had acquired five stores in Ireland and nine in the United Kingdom, saving 269 jobs.
 The purchase price for the nine UK stores was approximately £630,000.

-Head Entertainment, a company created by former managing director, Simon Douglas, and business partner, Les Whitfield, purchased five stores.
-222 employees and the remaining Zavvi stock were transferred to Head, and the total purchase cost was £111,000.
-All other stores were closed.
-Head itself was a short-lived venture, having closed all of its stores by early 2010.
+Head Entertainment, a company created by former managing director Simon Douglas and his business partner Les Whitfield, purchased five stores.
+A total of 222 employees together with the remaining Zavvi stock were transferred to Head, and the total purchase cost was £111,000.

+In February 2009, the final Zavvi stores were closed.
+Following the closure, That's Entertainment bought some former units.

+Zavvi.com (2009–present)

-The Zavvi brand and domain name was sold following an online auction in February 2009.
-It was relaunched by new owners, The Hut Group, on 2 March 2009.
-The website was renamed Zavvi.com in October 2009.
+In February 2009, The Hut Group (THG) bought the Zavvi assets from administration.
+Zavvi.co.uk was relaunched on 2 March 2009.
+The website was renamed from Zavvi.co.uk to Zavvi.com in October 2009.
+No physical stores were re-opened.

+In July 2023, THG confirmed the sale of its OnDemand division, including Zavvi, to its existing leadership team as ZavviGroup Ltd, with financial backing from investment firm Gordon Brothers.